ExMacro/Uniarts-Trail-User-Instructions/README.md

 ## Installation

 1. Upload all files to your web server
-2. Configure `config.php` with your API credentials
+2. Configure `config.php` with your Trail API credentials
 3. Create an `images` directory and add device images named according to the device model
 4. Create language-specific logo files (uniartslogo_fi.png, uniartslogo_sv.png, uniartslogo_en.png)